bradenpecora/global-energy-data/README.md

     - worker.py : contains script to generate image from job id
 - Makefile : used for make commands (ease of access)
 ```

-# TO DO:

-- write documentation

-- Extra:
-    - write unit tests
-    - add an extra analysis job